Elder law (Massachusetts): Court decisions

+MassHealth

 Applicants must demonstrate both a health need and a financial need for MassHealth (Medicaid).
 Health need may be shown by a resident in a skilled nursing facility simply by submitting a certificate from the facility, whereas in other cases documentary proof may be required.
 Financial need must be shown by submitting a form financial statement with supporting documentation that demonstrates full compliance with MassHealth regulations, an exercise comparable to preparing, filing, and prosecuting a bankruptcy petition or an offer in compromise with the IRS.

 In general, financial eligibility depends on a showing of countable assets less than a certain threshold ($2,000 in 2006).
 There are income requirements as well.
 Some assets are always countable, such as cash.
 Other assets are countable only at certain times, such as the marital home, not countable while occupied by the applicant's spouse or disabled child, countable otherwise.
 MassHealth may record a lien on the home for security.
 Probate estates are subject to claim for repayment to MassHealth, and probate requires notice to MassHealth.